Condition Updates in the Foothills Natural Area

 What to know before you go…

-Welcome to your source for the latest trail updates you need to know before you don those boots or load up your bike and hit the front country hot spots for a day of play in Salt Lake City’s Foothills and the Foothills Natural Area.
+Welcome to your source for the latest condition updates you need to know before you don those boots or load up your bike and hit the trails for a day of play in the Foothills Natural Area.

-We’ll update this post as frequently as there is pertinent information to know regarding public land use in our Foothills Trails System, including the 5 recreation areas known as Popperton Park, Upper Avenues, City Creek, Twin Peaks and North Foothills.
-We’ll update this page regularly for the latest news on route changes, trail closings, new signage, events, weather conditions and more.
-See below for the latest communications organized by date.
+We’ll update this post as frequently as there is pertinent information to know regarding Public Lands use in our Foothills Trails System.
+We’ll update this page regularly for the latest news on route changes, trail closings, new signage, events, weather conditions, and more.

 September 14, 2021